parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 <iframe src="https://macaulaylibrary.org/asset/125582211/embed" height="383" width="100%" frameborder="0" allowfullscreen></iframe>

 Visually you can see that each sound has a particular shape.
-You can interpret the spectrogram in relation to how we hear it: the thin dark lines are more "tone-like" and the rougher blurry looking sounds are more "noisy", they move up and down, etc.
+You can interpret the spectrogram in relation to how we hear it: the thin dark lines are more "tone-like" and the rougher blurry looking sounds are more "noisy", lines move up and down as the pitch gets higher or lower, etc.

 When more of the spectral shape is preserved, but the tonal frequencies are obscured using a noise vocoder, the starlings performed very well on the tests!